ballerina-platform/module-ballerina-jwt/examples/order-management-service/README.md

 ![Securing Microservice with JWT](./order-management-service.png)

+The end-user (customer), in this example, Alice and Bob, interacts with the system using the web/mobile app provided.
+This web/mobile app acts as a 'Client' on behalf of the user’s actions and calls to the 'API Gateway'.
+The 'API Gateway' routes the requests to 'Order Service', which is responsible for processing the order for the customer.
+The 'Inventory Service' is called by the 'Order Service' to process the inventory-related operations.

-**NOTE**: For this guide, we are focussing on the security of 'Order Service' only.
+**NOTE**: For this guide, since we are discussing the JWT security aspects, we are focussing on the network interactions once the 'API Gateway' receives a request.

-Here, the 'Order Service' receives the traffic only from the 'API Gateway'.
 - The 'API Gateway' intercepts the request from the end-user, extracts the token, and then talks to the 'STS' connected to validate the token.
 - After validating the token, the 'STS' issues a new JWT signed by itself.
 This JWT includes the user details.